Taking care of the manual data entry of bills

 For example, a forwarded bill going straight to an approved status would mean that we would have removed an essential part of the review process for our customers that is necessary to spot mistakes.

-At first, I kept the UI elements minimal.
-A popover to highlight the new feature and subtitle text to let the user know that they had a forwarded bill in their draft bills that they need to act on.
+At first, I kept the UI elements very subtle.
+A popover to draw attention the new feature and secondary text to differentiate a forwarded bill from one a user has created manually.